History of Mexican Americans in Los Angeles: Immigration in the late 20th century

-Today
+Contemporary LA

 Census Bureau map (2000) of Los Angeles County showing percentage of population self-identified as Mexican in ancestry or national origin by census tracts.
 Heaviest concentrations are in East Los Angeles, Echo Park/Silver Lake, South Los Angeles, and San Pedro/Harbor City/Wilmington.

 As of 2010, about 2.5 million residents of the Greater Los Angeles area are of Mexican American origin/heritage.

 As of 1996 Mexican-Americans make up about 80% of the Latino population in the Los Angeles area.
 As of 1996 the Los Angeles region had around 3,736,000 people of Mexican origins.

 There's a shift of second and third generation Mexican-Americans out of Los Angeles into nearby suburbs, such as Ventura County, Orange County, San Diego and the Inland Empire, California region.
 Mexican and other Latin American immigrants moved in East and South sections of L.A. and sometimes, Asian immigrants moved into historic barrios to become mostly Asian-American areas.
 Starting in the late 1980s, Downey has become a renowned Latino majority community in Southern California, and the majority of residents moved in were middle or upper-middle class, and second and third generation Mexican-Americans.
 The Mexican population is increasing in the Antelope Valley such as Palmdale.

 Suburban cities in Los Angeles County like Azusa, Baldwin Park, City of Industry, Duarte, El Monte, Irwindale, La Puente, Montebello, Rosemead, San Gabriel, South Gate, South El Monte, West Covina, Whittier and especially Pomona have large a Mexican population.

+By 2020 Downey, which was previously heavily Anglo (non-Latino) White, became known as the "Mexican Beverly Hills" due to housing wealthy people of Mexican origin.
+The Hispanic population increased after the Immigration Reform and Control Act of 1986.
+Erick Galindo in The New York Times described Downey as "an aspirational suburb for Latinos in Los Angeles."
+In 2020 Blanca Pacheco became the mayor; she was the first woman of Latin American origins to hold that position.